2024: Tiffany Bastos, Amina Jumamyradova, Alexey Soshnev, Cameron M. Chapa, Dustin Fetch, Gauri Raje, Natalie Redding, and Ksenia Dydo

 Ava plans to join a PhD program to pursue a career in research.
 In her free time, she like spending time outdoors, with friends and family, and reading.

 Amina graduated from UTSA with a B.S. in Molecular Microbiology and Immunology in 2024.
-During her undergraduate she was a MARC-2 program scholar under the NIH Training and Workforce Development division.
-She joined Soshnev Lab during her junior year of undergraduate and decided to stay in the lab after graduation as a post-bacc research associate.
-In the lab Amina studies mechanistic effects of mutations in H1 histones in developmental disorders.
+During her undergraduate she was a MARC-2 program scholar.
+She joined Soshnev Lab during her junior year of undergraduate and stayed in the lab after graduation as a post-bacc research associate.
+In the lab Amina studies the effects of mutations in H1 histones in developmental disorders.

 Amina wants to pursue a career as a medical doctor.
 Outside of the lab Amina enjoys photography, thrifting, graphic design, and spending time with friends and family.